nglviewer/mdsrv/README.md

     /traj/frame/<frame>/<root>/<filename>

+The set of atoms for which coordinates should be returned can be restricted by `POST`ing an `atomIndices` parameter with the following format.
+A list of index ranges is defined by pairs of integers separated by semi-colons (`;`) where the two integers within a pair are separated by a comma (`,`).
+To select atoms with indices (starting at zero) 5 to 10 and 22 to 30 send:

+    5,10;22,30

-The coordinate frame is returned in binary format and also contain the frame number, the simulation time (when available) and the box vectors.
+The coordinate frame is returned in binary format and also contains the frame number, the simulation time (when available) and the box vectors.

 | Offset | Size |  Type | Description                  |
 | -----: | ---: | ----: | :--------------------------- |